jorgensenray/jorgensenray-PWM_Sprayer_Teensy_code/README.md

 A working, cost effective PWM sprayer.

-Features include;
-On/Off valve control (Conventional).
-PWM valve control
-Turn compensation
-Staggered valve control
-User definable Hz up to 15 and possibly higher.
+Features include; -  On/Off valve control  -  PWM valve control  -  Turn compensation  -  Staggered valve control  -  User definable Hz up to 15 and possibly higher.

 The solenoid: If you read far enough it’s rated for 50 million cycles.
 At 10 Hz running 24 hrs a day that is just under 58 days.
 It only draws .4 amps in my testing.
 I can measure 15 Hz and I’m sure it will cycle faster.